Railways.

 See caption for picture information.
 See caption for picture information.

-Most comments on this page refer to Great Britain and the Isle of Man.
 The only other part of 'The British Isles' which has serious full-time electric railway services is the island of Ireland.

 See caption for picture information.
 See caption for picture information.